Day 61 (7/31/14): Anacortes, WA | Spokane, WA

 We saw Heavens Peak with its shimmering snow and icy ridges glistening in the sunlight.
 Next, we came to one of my favorite sights in the park: Haystack Creek Falls (it’s difficult to decide on a single favorite place in the park as everything is unbelievably scenic).
 The falls seem to flow directly out of the mountain and cascade under the road through a bridge where they continue down the hillside.
 It’s such an incredible sight as you’re driving along the road, turn a corner and see it ahead in the distance.

 Later in the day, we eventually reached Logan Pass, the highest point on the Going-to-the-Sun Road at 6,646 feet.
 Near the Visitors Center are lovely views of surrounding mountains and meadows.
 From there, we went to the Jackson Glacier Overlook where we got a clear view of the glacier.
 Of the remaining 25 glaciers in the park, Jackson Glacier is the seventh largest.
 After stopping to see the glacier, we continued driving until we reached the end of the Going-to-the-Sun Road at the Saint Mary Visitor Center.

-On the way back, we pulled over at Bird Woman Falls, another waterfall right on the side of the road where we witnessed a rainbow at the base of the fall.
+On the way back, we pulled over at Bird Woman Falls, another waterfall right on the side of the road where we witnessed a rainbow at the base of the fall (magical!).
 We also stopped at the Mountain Goat Research Area where we got up close and personal with some wild mountain goats!
 What an incredible day!
-Out of all the National Parks and National Monuments we’ve seen so far, Glacier National Park has been my favorite.
+Out of all the National Parks and National Monuments we’ve seen so far, Glacier National Park has been our favorite.